My presentation at Aalto University in Helsinki on The Modular Revolution. This is what you get if you give me a whole hour to talk.

 Executives at car companies have suddenly had to answer questions about potential entrants into their business.
 This is a big change.
 I don’t recall a time when this was necessary for over 30 years.
 For decades the questions have been about labor relations, health care costs, regulation, recalls and competition from other car makers.
 To ask questions about facing challengers posing existential questions must seem terribly impertinent.

 For this reason, Bob Lutz, in his dismissal of Apple’s entry, is not alone.
-The has a century of history and has seen little disruption in the classic sense.
+The industry has a century of history and has seen little disruption in the classic sense.
 I wrote a long piece on the fundamentals of the industry titled “The Entrant’s Guide to the Automobile Industry” which explained why this industry has been so resistant to disruptive change.
 At best a massive effort over multiple decades usually leads in a small shift in market share.

 However, one should read that post as a thinly veiled threat.
 Just because disruption seems hard does not mean it isn’t possible.
 Indeed, the better you understand the industry the more easily you can observe its vulnerability and the more rigid the industry seems the more vulnerable it may be to dramatic change.